 - Chris Thomas

 - Sybil Topel

 Dan joined ArtsBuild in November 2007.
 Dan served the United Way of Greater Chattanooga for 13 years, first as Campaign Director and ultimately as President.
 He left the United Way to become President of the Memorial Health Care System Foundation, where he served for six years, then departed to form his own fundraising consulting firm.
 He holds B.A. and Masters degrees in Communications from the University of Alabama.

 Caroline joined ArtsBuild in January 2008.
 She holds a B.S. degree in Business Administration from Tennessee Wesleyan College and most recently worked at the Tennessee Aquarium.
-She is responsible for database maintenance in addition to providing administrative support for the annual campaign and to the Director of Finance.
+She is responsible for providing administrative support for the annual campaign and to the Director of Finance.

 Rodney Van Valkenburg, Director of Grants and Initiatives

 Rodney joined ArtsBuild in May 2001, after serving for more than 18 years with the Chattanooga Theatre Centre as Director of Programs and as Director of Education.
 Rodney holds a Masters of Fine Arts in Child Drama from the University of North Carolina at Greensboro.
 In 1992, he was named Youth Theatre Director of the Year by the American Alliance for Theatre in Education and received the Distinguished Achievement Award by the Tennessee Theatre Association.

 Kathryn Wroth, Director of Development